 Hamburg Chicken Breed Standard

 The Hamburg chicken breed is one of the most beautiful and alert breeds on the poultry list.
 This is a smaller breed, but extremely elegant and graceful.
 Hamburg chickens have strong flying skills.
-Some believe the Hamburg is the result of a cross between common farm chickens and pheasants.
+Some believe Hamburg is the result of a cross between common farm chickens and pheasants.

 The features and characteristics of the Hamburg breed are beautiful.
 Characteristics of the Hamburg chicken breed include: